 Vanja Lazarević

-I am a textile and graphic designer, writer and ocasionally a coder, originally from Serbia, currently based in Arnhem, the Netherlands.
+I am a graphic and textile designer, writer, and a coder — originally from Serbia, currently based in Arnhem, the Netherlands.

-Outside of my practice I spend my time poorly taking care of my plants, (re)watching 90’s sitcoms or reading anything by Ali Smith.
+Outside of my practice I spend my time poorly taking care of my plants, (re)watching 90’s sitcoms or reading anything by Elif Batuman.

 Contact: